samlist21/Dewey/README.md

 ## Dewey Tasks for Electronics Club 10/17
 Some of this was entered in the Electronics club site.
 Hopefully I'll be able to make it next week.
 If you're not on both of these lists I suggest you join.
-We need :
+We need:

     USB powered speakers - we can work on Dewey's voice.
     If Joe remembers to bring the optical sensors and we can figure out how to wire them up and program them If someone wants to work on how to make the wheel encoder work that would be a good task.
     Someone could work on how to get the camera to sense movement.
 There are some cool image libraries (python) out there.
     Someone could work on getting the second battery voltage connected to the Arduino and implement the voltage measurement software on the Arduino.
-    I would be willing to donate my Real-Tiem Clock (RTC) to keep Dewey's time and Date updated (since we can't figure out how to get NTP to work)
+    I would be willing to donate my Real-Time Clock (RTC) to keep Dewey's time and Date updated (since we can't figure out how to get NTP to work)
     Get NTP to work

 Other ideas?
 Please post them below.
 ### jwilliams
 Also, if we had an accelerometer we could create a PID controller instead of using the wheel encoder to balance out the torque.
 We just need to find out base coordinates in relation to world coordinates to calculate error, which could be calculated with an accelerometer on the delta change in values (only one of x, y, or z since his movement is technically 2D).

 ### Adam S.
-# I would also be interested in working #7.
+I would also be interested in working #7.
 Get NTP to work.
 I found a post here: (sorry link broke when copying.
 See origional discussion in CNY Maker Meetup)

 Mentioning using openntpd instead of ntp (both located in the repos), due to routers restricting ntp using port 123.
 There are some other suggestions as well.